List of Danny Phantom characters: Sidney Poindexter

-Sidney Poindexter (voiced by Peter MacNicol) is a ghost of a nerdy teenage boy from the 1950s.
+Sidney Poindexter (voiced by Peter MacNicol) is a nerdy teenager from the 1950s.
 He was known as the most bullied student of Casper High and thus, holds a soft spot and great concern for those who suffered as much as he did.
 Stuffed into his locker many times, Sidney haunted it for around fifty years, leaving only a mirror behind, a gateway to the dimension that he is trapped in.
-Able to free himself after meeting Danny, Sidney antagonized Danny, believing him to be a bully when he catches Danny pulling a prank on Dash.
+Able to free himself after meeting Danny, Sidney antagonizes Danny, believing him to be a bully when he catches Danny pulling a prank on Dash.

-Poindexter took over Danny's body and used it to gain popularity while Danny became stuck in Sidney's body and world and was tormented daily.
-He managed to get Sam and Tucker to the mirror gateway where he proved he was the real Danny.
-Using trickery, the trio lured Sidney into his own mirror.
-He and Danny fought, regaining their own bodies in the process.
-He eventually gains freedom from his ghostly prison and a bit of popularity in the Ghost School inside the Ghost Zone.
+Sidney takes over Danny's body and gains popularity, while Danny is stuck in Sidney's body and tormented daily.
+He manages to get Sam and Tucker to the mirror gateway, where he proves himself to be Danny.
+Using trickery, the trio lure Sidney into his own mirror.
+He and Danny regain their own bodies after a fight.
+Sidney eventually gains freedom from his ghostly prison and a bit of popularity within the Ghost Zone.

 Skulker

 Skulker (voiced by Mathew St. Patrick and later Kevin Michael Richardson) is a small ghost who wields a robotic suit and hunts rare and unusual ghosts.
-Having a sense of loyalty, he often works for Vlad Plasimus and occasionally serves as a "leader" and spokesperson for the ghosts.
-In an alternate timeline in "The Ultimate Enemy", Skulker combines with Technus to become "Skulktech 9.9", with Technus serving as Skulker's operating system.
+Having a sense of loyalty, he often works for Vlad Plasmius and occasionally serves as a "leader" and spokesperson for the ghosts.